lunarcon/winshell/readme.md

 ### Acknowlwdgements
  The design of the start menu is based to some extent on a design by Michael West on twitter.
-I decided to make a working win32 version, taking up the challenge of making good looking apps in VB just for fun.
+I decided to make a working win32 version, taking up the challenge of making decently good looking apps in VB just for fun.
 Suggestions/help/feedback is welcome.